kairosity/mp3-snapathon/README.md

 ## Shoot, Compete, Rate, Repeat!
 ## Code Institute Milestone Project 3

-Snapathon seeks to gamify photography.
+Snapathon gamifies photography.
 It is a community-led photo-sharing application that enhances the user experience with friendly competition.
 Users register accounts and then they enter one competition a week on a particular theme.
-Every user that enters also has one vote to cast for a photo (not theirs).
+Every user that enters the competition can then vote for one other photo (not their own) to win.
+At the end of the week, votes are tallied and awards distributed automatically.

 <a href="https://snapathon-comp.herokuapp.com/"><img src="static/images/snapathon-multi-device-view.png"></a>